Table of Contents

 The Letter and the Spirit of the Law

 The apostle Paul makes a clear differentiation between the letter and the spirit of the law in the New Testament.
 He writes, “For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh; but he is a Jew who is one inwardly; and circumcision is that of the heart, in the Spirit, not in the letter; whose praise is not from men but from God” (Romans 2:28–29; 7:6).

-The letter is outward but the spirit is inward.
+The letter is outward conformity to the law but the spirit is inward or heart conformity to the law.
 Both Jews and Christians are in danger of stressing the letter over the spirit.
 God planned that both Judaism and Christianity would have both the letter and spirit (John 4:23, 24).
 He intended that the letter of the law, to be only a tool to the higher end of living the spirit of the law in the life.

 For the Jew or the Christian, the literal keeping of the law “kills.”
 Only the spirit of the law can successfully give “life.”
 The practice of Christianity can turn into a mere “form of godliness” without “the power thereof” (2 Timothy 3:5), so that the letter of Christianity “kills” those who depend on it for salvation.
 As a system it had lost the strength to give life to its followers (Mark 2:21, 22; John 1:17).